-- If everyone did this (i.e. it was upstream), bots would adapt - If a defense is unexamined and/or only run by a subset of Linux users, it may be accidentally effective due to it being different, but may fail under closer examination - Though, on the flip side, heterogeneous environments tend to be more resilient
+- If everyone did this (i.e. it was upstream), bots would adapt - If a defense is unexamined and/or only run by a subset of Linux users, it may be accidentally effective due to it being different, but may fail under closer examination - (On the flip side, it is worth noting that heterogeneous environments tend to be more resilient.)